hollowbit/learn_programming/Lesson-3-Code/README.md

 Code can be written in different `programming languages`.
 Over the years, computer scientists all over the world have created different ones.
 These languages are human readable but can be understood by computers. *What programming languages do you know?*

+Computers read and execute code, one instruction at a time, from top to bottom.

 ## Let's Write Some Code!

 The programming language used in this lesson is called `JavaScript`.
 It was designed in the 1990s for the World-Wide-Web.